Recovery is the goal. We can all agree on that!

 …working on improving mind, body, and spirit…

 Physical self-care includes exercise, sleep, and nutrition.
 Spiritual self-care involves a love of self, appreciation for downtime, and balance.
-A person in recovery must be mindful of the effort in these areas, at all times.

 …being honest, open minded and willing at all times…